gmittal/gmittal.github.io/content/2017-12-31-portfolio.md

 ---START_METADATA---
 {
-  "title": "Portfolio",
+  "title": "Maker Portfolio",
   "author": "Gautam Mittal",
-  "summary": "A portfolio of some projects that I sent to colleges.", "tags":[
+  "summary": "A maker portfolio of some projects that I sent to colleges.", "tags":[
     "me"
   ]